-Operation methods differ between PBAP (Phone Book Access Profile) compatible and PBAP incompatible Bluetooth[®] phones.
+Operation methods differ between PBAP (Phone Book Access Profile) compatible and PBAP incompatible Bluetooth® phones.
 If the cellular phone does not support either PBAP or OPP (Object Push Profile) service, you cannot transfer contacts.

-■ For PBAP compatible Bluetooth[®] phones
+■ For PBAP compatible Bluetooth® phones

-▶ When "Automatic Contact/History Transfer" is set to on (→P. 312)

-- 1 Select the "Contacts" tab. - 2 Check that a confirmation screen is displayed when the operation is complete.
+- When "Automatic Transfer" is set to on (→P. 319) - 1 Check that a confirmation screen is displayed when the operation is complete.

-Transfer the contact data to the system using a Bluetooth[®] phone.
+Transfer the contact data to the system using a Bluetooth® phone.

+- ▶ When "Automatic Transfer" is set to off

+- Display the phone screen. (→P. 303)

-- ▶ When "Automatic Contact/History Transfer" is set to off - 1 Select the "Contacts" tab. - 2 Select the desired item. - Select to transfer new contacts from a cellular phone, select "Always" and then enable "Automatic Transfer". - 2 Select to transfer all the contacts from a connected cellular phone only once.
+- 2 Select the desired item.

+- Select to transfer new contacts from a cellular phone, select "Always" and then enable "Automatic Transfer".

+- 2 Select to transfer all the contacts from a connected cellular phone only once.